 Your first stop should be the Independence Visitor Center, where you can buy tickets for tours and pick up maps and brochures.
 From here you can easily explore the park on your own; in each building a park ranger can answer all your questions.
 In summer more than a dozen storytellers wander through the park, perching on benches to tell tales of the times.
-At Harmony Lane, 4th and Walnut streets, there's a Colonial street scene, with games such as hoops and scotch hoppers (known today as hopscotch) and activities such as butter churning.
 Special paid guided tours are also available through the Independence Visitor Center.

-Hours and Fees: The Independence Visitor Center is open daily 8:30 to 5, and Independence Hall and the Liberty Bell Pavilion are open daily year-round from 9 to 5.
+Hours and Fees: The Independence Visitor Center is open daily 8:30–6, and Independence Hall and the Liberty Bell Pavilion are open daily year-round 9–5.
 In summer the closing times are often later.
 Other park buildings are also open daily, although their hours may vary from season to season.
 Call 800/537–7676, the 24-hour hotline, for current hours plus a schedule of park programs; or visit www.nps.gov/inde.
 Except as noted, all attractions run by the park are free.

 When to Go: The best time to visit America's birthplace is on America's birthday; just expect big crowds.
 The city throws the weeklong Wawa Welcome America! party.
 From June 27 to July 4 there are more than 50 free events, including parades (the Mummers and an illuminated boat procession), outdoor concerts, historical reenactments, and eye-popping fireworks.
 The rest of the summer is filled with plays, musicals, and parades.